- Internet Courses

 Metropolitan Museum of Art: Look for the search box on the upper right side of the page.
 Biographical information included on most of the pictures exhibited.
 Click in this link to access to access 372 art history books hosted by the Metropolitan Museum.
 All of the books can be read online or downloaded as PDFs (warning, some of them are massive files).

 National Gallery of Art: Type in your artist's last name and receive a list of artworks.
 Click on any of the artwork and information about the artwork will usually accompany it.
-Click on NGA Images for more than 32,000 open access digital images up to 3000 pixels that each are available free of charge for download and use.
+Click on Open Access at the National Gallery of Art for more than 32,000 open access digital images up to 3000 pixels that each are available free of charge for download and use.

 Norton Simon Museum: The search box is on upper right hand corner.
 This museum offers exceptional information on artwork and artists' intent.